AmirShkolnik/DivingCenter/README_v.0.1.md

 - **Seamless Contribution:** Our platform empowers users to contribute their own content, whether it's writing reviews, sharing personal coffee stories, or offering tips and recommendations to fellow enthusiasts.

-Overall, the UX design of Cups Of Joy aims to create an immersive and inclusive environment where coffee lovers can explore, learn, and connect, all while savoring the rich flavors and experiences that the world of coffee has to offer.
+Overall, the UX design of Diving Center aims to create an immersive and inclusive environment where coffee lovers can explore, learn, and connect, all while savoring the rich flavors and experiences that the world of coffee has to offer.

 ![Articles Page](documentation/Features/articles-page.png)